SSWConsulting/SSW.Rules.Content/rules/choosing-authentication/rule.md

 ### Okta (for Commercial Enterprise Applications $)

-[Okta](https://www.okta.com/?utm_campaign=search_google_apac_anz_ao_it_branded-okta_exact&utm_medium=cpc&utm_source=google&utm_term=okta&utm_page=%7burl%7d&gclid=EAIaIQobChMI1PKg2tmv5gIVjCQrCh3RHAImEAAYASAAEgLW2fD_BwE) is a commercial identity product aimed at enterprises.
+[Okta](https://www.okta.com) is a commercial identity product aimed at enterprises.
 Many enterprise-centric software products, for example, Salesforce, have Okta connectors.
 Okta is intended to bridge the gap between enterprise authentication (such as AD) and modern software and SaaS products.

 ::: good
-Advantages
+Advantages:
 :::

 * Integrates with anything